RichardScottOZ/KGMLPrescribedFires/README.md

 ### Modeling Setup

 The dataset consists of 50 training examples and 50 test samples.
-The initian wind speed and wind direction values are scalars that are repeated throughout the grid and sequence to match the other input tensors.
+The initial wind speed and wind direction values are scalars that are repeated throughout the grid and sequence to match the other input tensors.
 Wind speed can vary from 1 m/s to 15 m/s.
 Wind direction varies from 230 $^\circ$ to 330 $^\circ$.
 Source and target fuel densities vary between 0 and 0.7 kg / m^2.
 Each time step consists of a spatial grid with 300 x 300 cells where each cell has spatial resolution of 2 m x 2 m.
 We use min max scaling to pre-process the wind data.

 # Experimental Setup